-The course in Botany will include the morphology, physiology, and taxology of Phanergoams, with an outline of the struture and physiology of Cryptogams.
-Students will be expected to examine carefully representatives of the principal Families of Flowering Plants.
+The course in Botany will include the morphology, physiology, and taxology of Phanerogams, with an outline of the structure and physi-

 The course in Zoology will include the more important Anatomical and Physiological characters of the various classes and orders of the entire animal kingdom, special attention being given to the comparative Anatomy of the Vertebrata.
-Students are required to devote at least one-third of the time to the dissection of typical Invertebrate and Vertebrate organisms, (e.g.) the fresh-water Mussel, the Cray-fish, Lobster, Frog, Turtle, and Pigeon.
+Students are required to devote at least one third of the time to the dissection of typical Invertebrate and Vertebrate organisms, (e.g.) the fresh-water Mussel, the Cray-fish, Lobster, Frog, Turtle, and Pigeon.